AI Development

 Compile the ONNX graph with dx-com

 Run the DEEPX compiler on your host PC to produce a .dxnn artifact.
-Enable PPU support when available to offload post-processing to the NPU.
+PPU support, which offloads bounding-box decoding and NMS to the NPU, is configured inside the model .cfg file rather than as a CLI flag.

 3